Percy Locey: Athletic director

 In 1937, Locey returned to Corvallis to become the athletic director at his alma mater.
 His most significant achievement as athletic director may have occurred shortly after the Beavers won the Pacific Coast Conference title in 1941, earning the right to play in the 1942 Rose Bowl against Duke.
 As Beaver fans hurried to buy tickets to the game in Pasadena, the attack on Pearl Harbor by Japan on December 7 soon put the game's future in doubt.

-The Army canceled the game, citing the potential of the game as a target, leaving Locey and Oregon State to scramble to find an alternative site.
+When the California venue was deemed a potential military target, forcing cancellation of the game, Locey and Oregon State were left to scramble to find an alternative site.
 Locey chose Duke's home campus in Durham, North Carolina, and then oversaw the refund and reissue of game and train tickets as well as hotel reservations for the Beaver faithful.
 Despite being 3-to-1 underdogs, the Beavers upset Duke, 20–16, in what remains the Beavers' only Rose Bowl victory.

-Locey stepped down as athletic director in 1947.
+Locey stepped down as athletic director at Oregon State College in 1947.

 Legacy

 Locey was named to the Oregon Sports Hall of Fame in 1981 and the Oregon State University Athletics Hall of Fame in 1990, both for his football prowess.
-He died in Corvallis in 1981.
-His grandson, Jay Locey, was assistant head coach for the Oregon State Beavers football team from 2006 to 2014 and is now the head football coach at Lewis & Clark College in Portland, Oregon.
+Locey died in Corvallis on August 12, 1981.

+His grandson, Jay Locey, played football at Oregon State in the 1970s and served as assistant head coach for the team from 2006 to 2014.